HOSTED-POWER/docs-turbostack-app/Configuration/ssl-tls_configuration.md

 Need an SSL certificate other than Let’s Encrypt?
 No problem!
 We offer Sectigo certificates—simply contact support for more details.

-If you’ve purchased a certificate from another provider, you can still install it easily on your TurboStack server through the Account Management section of the [TurboStack App](https://my.turbostack.app "TurboStack App").
+If you’ve purchased a certificate from another provider, you can still install it easily on your TurboStack server through the Account Management section of the [TurboStack Platform](https://my.turbostack.app "TurboStack Platform").
 More info on how to do so can be found [here](https://docs.turbostack.app/turbostack-app/howto_newuser/ "here")

 ### Order a standalone SSL certificate